piotrowskiadam/Purple-Haze-Ghost-Theme/README.md

 - [Tutorials](https://ghost.org/tutorials/) offer a step-by-step guide to building the most common features in Ghost themes
 - The [Ghost VS Code extension](https://marketplace.visualstudio.com/items?itemName=TryGhost.ghost) speeds up theme development and provides quick access to helpful info
 - All of Ghost's official themes are [open source](https://github.com/tryghost) and are a great reference for learning how to create a theme

 &nbsp;

-## Starter theme features

-🔁&nbsp;Livereload by default.
-See changes instantly in the browser whenever you save a file.

-🔎&nbsp;Optimized for VS Code.
-Find the files you're looking for more easily.

-🗃️&nbsp;Write modern JavaScript.
-Use ESM out of the box to write more manageable Javascript.

-🗜️&nbsp;Assets optimized automatically.
-JavaScript and CSS are minified and transpiled by default.

-👟&nbsp;Fast compile times, powered by [Rollup](https://rollupjs.org).

-🦋&nbsp;Write next-gen CSS for today's browsers with [PostCSS](https://postcss.org/).
-Add the CSS tools you love via [`rollup.config.js`](rollup.config.js).

-🚢&nbsp;Ghost's [GH Deploy Action](.github/workflows/deploy-theme.yml) included by default.
-[Learn more how to deploy your theme automatically](https://github.com/TryGhost/action-deploy-theme)

-➕&nbsp;Extensible by design.
-Rollup's configuration structure makes it easy to add [any number of plugins easily](https://github.com/rollup/plugins).

-&nbsp;